• Skip to main content

 Instructions

-• Separate four eggs, you only want the whites.
+• Separate four eggs; you only want the whites.
 Be careful; you don't want even a small amount of yolk in the mixer.
 Tip!
-I use two bowls to make sure there is no egg yolk.
-I crack the egg into one bowl before adding to the other bowl that contains only egg whites.
+I use three bowls to make sure there is no egg yolk.
+I crack the egg into an egg separator in one bowl before adding the yolk to another bowl.
+Then, in the 3rd bowl, I accumulate all four egg whites.
 Add the four egg whites to your mixer.
 Make sure you are using the whisk beater.
 Turn on to medium speed (4 on my KitchenAid) and whisk for a couple of minutes till frothy.
-Add the cream of tarter and the mint extract and turn the mixer to the 6 settings (medium-high) for another minute.
+Add the cream of tartar and the mint extract and turn the mixer to the 6 settings (medium-high) for another minute.

-• IMPORTANT STEP - Slowly add the sugar a tablespoon at a time so that it can incorporate into the egg whites.
-After all, the sugar has been added, turn the mixer up to 7 (high), and step away.
-After about 6 or 8 minutes, it should be at the soft peak stage. (this is when the peaks will bend over if you turn the whisk beater facing up).
-Add one or two drops of green coloring gel and continue to whisk for at least another five to seven minutes.
+• IMPORTANT STEP - Slowly add the sugar a tablespoon at a time to incorporate it into the egg whites.
+After adding sugar, turn the mixer to 7 (high) and step away.
+After about 6 minutes, it should be at least to the soft peak stage. (this is when the peaks bend over if you turn the whisk beater facing up).
+Add one or two drops of green coloring gel and continue to whisk for at least another five to seven minutes on a high mixer speed.
 You want the egg whites at the stiff peak stage.
-If you touch it on the beater, it will feel solid, and if you take the whisk beater off the mixer and turn it upright, the peak should stand upright, it will not wilt over.
-If you take a small amount between your thumb and finger and rub, it should feel smooth with no gritty feel.
-If it still feels a little gritty whisk for a few more minutes on high.
+If you touch it on the beater, it will feel solid, and if you take the whisk beater off the mixer and turn it upright, the peak should stand upright; it will not wilt over.
+If you rub a small amount between your thumb and finger, it should feel smooth with no gritty feel.
+Whisk for a few more minutes on high if it still feels a little gritty.

-• Preheat your oven to 225°.
-I use a large piping bag with either a large closed or open star piping tip and pipe the meringue onto two parchment paper-lined cookie pans.
+• Preheat your oven to 225°F (110°C).
+I use a large piping bag with a large closed or open star piping tip and pipe the meringue onto two parchment paper-lined cookie pans.
 You can pipe them with about 1 inch in between each cookie.
 I bake the pans in the oven side by side by lifting one side just over the edge of the second pan.
-Bake for 45 minutes, then turn off the oven and leave the meringue in the oven for an hour.
-DO NOT OPEN the DOOR!
+Bake for 45 minutes, then turn off the oven and leave the meringue in the oven for 2 hours.
+DO NOT OPEN THE DOOR!
 I have made that mistake more than once.

-• After the meringue cookies have cooled on a rack, take the chocolate wafers and put them in a microwave for 30 seconds.
+• After the meringue cookies have cooled on a rack, put the chocolate wafers into a microwave-safe bowl.
+Microwave for 30 seconds.
 Stir the wafers and microwave for 15 seconds and stir.
-If need be, you can heat for another 10 seconds, but be careful that the chocolate does not seize.
-You want the chocolate to be smooth.
-Dip the tops of the meringue cookies into the chocolate and put them bake on the rack for the chocolate to harden.
+If need be, you can heat it for another 10 seconds, but be careful that the chocolate does not seize.
+You want the chocolate to be smooth and glossy looking.
+Dip the tops of the meringue cookies into the chocolate and put them back on the rack for the chocolate to harden.
 TIP!
-I buy what is called Coating Chocolate, which hardens faster and forms a crust on the top of the cookie.
+I buy Coating Chocolate, which hardens faster and forms a crust on the top of the cookie.
 If you like, you can sprinkle colored sugar on the tops before the chocolate hardens.

 Nutrition